CinderScript/emoji_shell/readme.txt

   ls
     - prints the contents of the current directory pwd
-    - prints the path to the current working directory cd [dir]
+    - prints the path of the current working directory cd [dir]
     - changes the current working directory to the given directory.
     - optional argument: if no argument is given, environment HOME is